 The NHS does not offer an intolerance test.
 The NHS recommend that you visit your doctor if symptoms are particularly uncomfortable or acute and if you are unsure about what is triggering your symptoms.
 The majority of food intolerance testing is done privately via blood tests, the most reliable test being food-specific IgG reaction tests.

 What do ‘IgE’ and ‘IgG4’ mean?

 Immunoglobulins E (IgE) and Immunoglobulins G4 (IgG4) are two types of antibodies.
 They are part of the defence component of the immune system.
 Both IgE and IgG4 are groups of specific antibodies that are specialised in defending against very specific foreign bodies.

 In the case of an allergy, specific IgE antibodies are found in a too high frequency in the body.
 They cause the immune system to dysfunction when harmless proteins from pollen, animal hair or even food enter the body.
 The messenger substance histamine is then released, leading to inflammation and the typical allergy symptoms.

 In the case of a food allergy or food intolerance, the symptoms usually appear immediately or shortly after eating.
-Nuts, soya and animal foods such as milk, eggs and shellfish in particular can also trigger a harmful allergic shock (anaphylactic shock), in which a sudden drop in blood pressure can lead to fainting and, in rare cases, death.
+Nuts, soya and animal foods such as milk, eggs and shellfish, in particular, can also trigger a harmful allergic reaction (anaphylactic shock), during which a sudden drop in blood pressure can lead to fainting and, in rare cases, death.

 Allergies to various types of fruit, vegetables and spices are somewhat less common.

-Most food allergies start in the childhood.
-Allergies to cow’s milk, eggs, wheat and soya often develop in adolescence, while allergies to nuts, fish and shellfish usually last for the rest of life.
+Most food allergies emerge during childhood.
+Allergies to cow’s milk, eggs, wheat and soya often develop during adolescence, while allergies to nuts, fish and shellfish usually last for a lifetime.